nestauk/afs_neighbourhood_analysis/outputs/figures/section_cluster_findings.md

 ### Some differences between cluster constituents

-We proceed to explore differences between our clusters in the secondary data that we used for our clustering (@fig:secondary and @tab:secondary) and in other sociodemographic characteristics such as size of the population and ethnic diversity based on 2001 census data (@fig:socio).[^7]
+We proceed to explore differences between our clusters in the secondary data that we used for our clustering (@fig:secondary and @tbl:secondary) and in other sociodemographic characteristics such as size of the population and ethnic diversity based on 2001 census data (@fig:socio).[^7]

 [^7]: We proxy ethnic diversity with the entropy of the distribution of ethnic groups in a C/UA based on census data available [here](https://www.nomisweb.co.uk/census/2011/qs201ew).